muehlefeldt/unity-machine-learning/docs/run-log.md

 * Result was quite nice.
 * Summary: No height change by agent possible.
 Sparse reward.
 Shows at least that navigation is possible.

-## ToDo for the night
+## 1392
-* How do we ensure enough distance between agent and target at respawn?
-That is still a problem on 2024-01-22
+* Ensure enough distance between agent and target at respawn.
+* Short test run to look for problems after code change.